spdx/spdx-spec/chapters/package-information.md

 ### 7.9.2 Intent

-Provide a unique identifier based on the files inside each package, eliminating confusion over which version or modification of a specific package the SPDX document refers to.
-This field also permits embedding the SPDX document within the package without altering the identifier.
+Verify, based on the files inside each package, which version or modification of a specific package the SPDX document references.
+This field also permits embedding the SPDX document within the package without altering the verification.
+This verification enables a recipient to determine which, if any, files in the original package have been changed.

 ### 7.9.3 Examples